deeptanshukumar/Confluence/README.md

-# Confluence
+# SPOTIFAI

-**Confluence** is an interactive web application that generates playlists using OpenAI and Spotify API integration.
+**SPOTIFAI** is an interactive web application that generates playlists using OpenAI and Spotify API integration.

 ## Prerequisites